taocpp/PEGTL/doc/Action-Reference.md

 struct nothing {};
 ```

-Usually also serves as base class for the default case of custom action class templates to indicate that the default is "no action".
+Also serves as base class for the default case of custom action class templates.

 ```c++
 template< typename Rule >